 We get so caught up in a curriculum, paperwork, standards, and observations that we often lose the magic of literature; The Hate U Give brought it back to my class.

-When we didn’t read, they were disappointed.
-They spoke to each other about the book, ribbing each other for the days they were absent and missed juicy bits.
-Students were going home and having real conversations with their parents about the material in Angie Thomas’s beautiful manuscript.
+On days that we didn’t read, my students were disappointed.
+They spoke to each other about the book, ribbing each other when one was absent and missed juicy bits.

 The Hate U Give revolutionized my classroom because it reminded me of every reason I ever thought I should teach.
 It showed my kids that they actually liked reading, as long as it was the right book.